Names and identifying details have been changed to protect client privacy. Published with written consent.

 The Approach

-We matched Sarah with Dr. Elena Vasquez, a CBT-trained psychologist with twelve years of experience in anxiety disorders and workplace presentations.
+We matched Sarah with a CBT-trained psychologist on our team with experience in anxiety disorders.
 The treatment plan rested on three pillars.

 Sessions ran weekly for the first twelve weeks and then tapered to biweekly during a maintenance phase.